 The addition of Darren Fells gives the Lions a veteran backup to Hockenson.
 In the last two seasons, Fells has 55 receptions for 653 yards and 11 touchdowns.
 His time in Houston was by far the most productive of his career, and he provides a solid safety blanket if Hockenson is unable to take to the field at any point.

 Taylor Decker started all 16 games for the Lions last year and serves as one of Detroit’s cornerstones on their depth chart.
 Signed to a four-year deal before the 2020 campaign, Decker allowed only 26 pressures on 1,066 offensive snaps.

-Tyrell Crosby was an 11-game starter for the Lions last season at right tackle and will remain so if they do not address the position early in the draft.
+Tyrell Crosby was an 11-game starter for the Lions last season at right tackle but likely now shifts into a reserve role.
 Crosby has played over 1,000 snaps over his three years in the NFL and allowed 5 sacks and 14 pressures last season.

 A third-round pick in 2020, Jonah Jackson stepped in from Day 1 as the starting right guard before moving to the left side due to injuries up front.
 Jackson started all 16 games and played 962 offensive snaps, allowing the sixth-fewest pressures in the NFL (34).

 Halapoulivaati Vaitai has struggled since signing with the Lions.
 He moved from tackle to right guard and made 10 starts last year.
 He accounts for a $10.4 million cap hit in 2021.
 Vaitai is an intriguing player in camp, as he could start at guard or be used as a utility reserve offensive lineman.
 Furthermore, he could be the next man up at tackle if Decker or Sewell gets injured.